patchedByBatman/am-press.github.io/content/posts/maths/NMPC-Two-Wheel-Bicycle-Model.md

 ## Section 1: Initial Formulation
 This section showcases the simulation results of an NMPC controlled vehicle based on bicycle model dynamics used in [1].
 The results in this section are limited to the implementation of vehicle dynamics and the fromulation of an NMPC to drive it to a reference position on the global xy-coordinate space.
-This section does not include autonomous navigation on a track and obstacle avoidance.
+This section does not include autonomous navigation on a track (lane-keeping) and obstacle avoidance, as these will be discussed in a separate post.

-The two-wheel Bicycle model in [1] is as follows:
+The two-wheel bicycle model in [1] is as follows:

 <p>
 $$